 for every good work.

-The goal of the divine provision is not the believer’s financial prosperity or pleasure, but that they could use God’s supply for “good work.”
+The goal of the divine provision is not the believer’s financial prosperity or pleasure but that they can use God’s supply for “good work.”

 The believer’s inability to give showcases what God can do when he gives sacrificially.